EdJoPaTo/website-stalker-example/com/hetzner/storage-object-storage.md

  Data is stored securely and for long periods of time

- Scaleable
+ Scalable

 Customizable and individually expandable storage capacity

  Object locking